 Now when I first started seeing those pictures I have to admit was completely intimidated.
 I thought there was no way that I could do that.
 I can’t draw!

-But over time (and lots of YouTube videos and Pinterest saves), I realized a few things that I’m going to share with you:
+But over time (and lots of YouTube videos and Pinterest saves), I realized a few things about Bible journaling that I’m going to share with you: let's call them the lies that prevent you from trying to illustrate your faith.
+Don't worry, I'll tell you the truth as well so you'll have something to counteract the lie.

-1. Bible art or illustrating your faith is not about the pictures.
+Truth: Bible art or illustrating your faith is not about the pictures.
 It’s about time spent in worship - reading, studying and seeking to understand God’s word.
-There’s something about expressing his word as art that makes it come alive for you.
+There’s something about expressing His word as art that makes it come alive for you.

-2. You don’t need a bunch of special pens and art supplies to do it.
+Truth: You don’t need a bunch of special pens and art supplies to illustrate your faith.
 Okay, so I live in Jamaica and it’s a beautiful, wonderful place but - I can’t just walk into a store and ask for Prisma pencils or Tombow pens.

 So, hmmm, does a lack of the “right supplies” hamper my faith illustration?